-The Loremaster agreed, collected his things, and went on his way.
+She agreed, collected her things, and went on her way.

-The next morning came and went, with the Loremaster sleeping in until nearly noon.
-It was only the hustle and bustle of the lunch rush downstairs that stirred him from his sleep.
-He lazily grabbed some noodles for lunch and went about organizing his notes.
+The next morning came and went, with Vestria sleeping in until nearly noon.
+It was only the hustle and bustle of the lunch rush downstairs that stirred her from sleep.
+She lazily grabbed some noodles for lunch and went about organizing her notes.

-Sionis Sepher hadn’t had any company since the Loremaster had arrived.
-He had visitors, sure, but they came and went all the time, fellow farmers and travelers looking for a rest.
-He had never been secretive about it, which made the Loremaster wonder why he would be that way now.
+Sionis Sepher hadn’t had any company since she had arrived.
+He had visitors, sure, but they came and went all the time, usually just fellow farmers and travelers looking for a rest.
+He had never been secretive about it, which made Vestria wonder why he would be that way now.

-He sat on this for another hour, then he decided he had to know.
+She sat on this for another hour, then she decided she had to know.

-The next day, the Loremaster arrived at the farm right at sunrise.
-He’d grown accustomed to showing up this early on harvest days, because they could get a lot of work done in the morning hours before the heat really had a chance to set in.
-When he arrived he saw Sionis standing on the stairs of his home, ready to start the workday as well.
+The next day, Vestria arrived at the farm right at sunrise.
+She had grown accustomed to showing up this early on harvest days because they could get a lot of work done in the morning hours before the heat really had a chance to set in.
+When she arrived she saw Sionis standing on the stairs of his home, ready to start the workday as well.